Professional Development Opportunity Detail Page

 Analogous goals and objectives apply for the 1st semester chemistry (June 10-28, 2019) workshop.

-Modeling Instruction is aligned with the eight science practices outlined in the NRC Framework for K-12 Science Education, the research that is the basis of the Next Generation Science Standards (NGSS).
+Modeling Instruction is aligned with the eight science practices outlined in the NRC Framework for K-12 Science Education, the research basis of the Next Generation Science Standards (NGSS).

 Click here to learn more about the Modeling Instruction Program or visit http://modeling.asu.edu/MNS/MNS.html to find information on these workshops and to view possible strategies on how to gain funding to attend.
 Click here to learn more about the American Modeling Teachers Association and other Modeling Workshops nationwide.